 Our approach to AI-driven system mapping HL7 to FHIR data

-About HL7 and FHIR standards
+About HL7 and FHIR data standards

 The key differences between HL7 and FHIR lie in their data formats, structure, and interoperability challenges due to these differences.
 Thus, to use data that is in different standards in one system, it is necessary to unify it, and this process is called data mapping.

-What is data mapping?
+What is data mapping in healthcare?

 Suppose one medical device collects and stores a patient’s data in a database.
 The patient goes to a hospital, and the staff needs their previous health results.
 A doctor or a nurse sends a query via an application, but the hospital system operates in the FHIR standard and the medical device from before stores data in the HL7 format.
 To make use of the results of the examination taken earlier, the data has to be “translated” from one format to another so the hospital system can understand it.

-A case study of an AI-driven data mapping system
+Find out moreA case study of an AI-driven data mapping system

 The project has been undertaken as a part of Spyrosoft’s R&D programme, Innovation Lab.
 Following the market’s need, we decided to implement artificial intelligence as an essential component of a system for mapping healthcare data.